Climate change: World aviation agrees 'aspirational' net zero plan

 However at their triennial assembly in Montreal this week they finally agreed to support a net zero target for 2050, despite grumbles from China and Russia.

+"This week, members of the International Civil Aviation Organisation agreed to a collective goal of net zero international aviation by 2050 - a historic milestone, not just for the future of flying, but for the wider international commitment to achieve net zero," said Transport Secretary Anne-Marie Trevelyan.

+"It represents years of tireless work by the UK and its partners to lead the world towards a clean future for all."

-Environmentalists are concerned that this new plan is not binding, meaning the ICAO has no power to enforce the decision.
+However, environmentalists are concerned that this new plan is not binding, meaning the ICAO has no power to enforce the decision.

 "You shouldn't be fooled by the results of this assembly.
 This isn't going to solve aviation's problem," said Jo Dardenne of campaign group Transport & Environment.